-Second, the premium for education (the value in additional earnings) in the Puerto Rico labor market is substantially lower than in the U.S. overall.
-Holders of bachelor's degrees receive a premium of 185% over those with no educational degree in the U.S. as a whole, compared to a premium of 127% in Puerto Rico.
+The premium for education (the value in additional earnings) in the Puerto Rico labor market is lower than in the U.S. Holders of bachelor's degrees receive a premium of 185% over those with no educational degree in the U.S. as a whole, compared to a premium of 127% in Puerto Rico.
 Please see table 7 below.